solarrabbit99/LargeRaids/docs/mechanics.md

 A large raid have at least 5 waves.
 With bad omen level of 6 or higher, the raid will have equal the number of waves as its bad omen level. _This differs from a normal raid, where bad omen level of 2 or higher entails a bonus round._

-> 🚨 **IMPORTANT**: Bad omen effect given by commands may cause bugs!

-> ❓ **TRIVIA**: If a player leaves a village during a raid, obtains another level of Bad Omen, and returns to the village in the next wave, then the effect will be absorbed by the progressing raid, increasing its bad omen level.
+> ❓ **TRIVIA**: If a player with Bad Omen enters a large raid, the effect will be absorbed by the progressing raid, increasing its bad omen level.

 The maximum number of waves is set by the `raid.waves` configuration option in `config.yml`, instead of depending on individual worlds' difficulties.